zalegna/RACECAR-Team-2/README.md

 Team Members: Annabeth, Angela, Dinesh, Roshik

 All code versions for each challenge will be found under their respective folders.
-The final versions for each challenge will inculde final in the file name.
+The final versions for each challenge will be formmated as final_(challenge name).py